Geographical distribution of French speakers: OIF figures

 The following figures are from a 2022 report of the Organisation internationale de la Francophonie (OIF).
 No distinctions are made between native speakers of French and those who learnt it as a foreign language, between different levels of mastery or how often the language is used in daily life.
 For African countries where French is the main language of education, the number of French speakers is derived from the average number of schooling years.

 Other territories

 Native speakers

 It is estimated that 80 million people worldwide speak French as a main or first language.
+The following table gathers data from different sources in order to estimate the number of French native speakers by country.
+The total sum of speakers from this data is around 78 million people.